 In 1882 Dr. Langford attended Toronto Collegiate Institute.
 In 1884, Dr. Langford pursued his medical studies at The University of Toronto Faculty of Medicine.
 He graduated M.B. in 1888.
 That same year, he received his M.D. and Master of Surgery from Victoria College.
 He interned at Toronto General Hospital.
 According to the 1928 Ontario Medical Register, Dr. Langford joined the College of Physicians and Surgeons on the 8th of May, 1888.

 Dr. Langford married Jeanette Bisnet in Blenheim on the 9th of November 1892.
-She was born in Blenheim on the 18th of May, 1870, the daughter of Alfred Luther Bisnet and the former Elizabeth Cameron.
+She was born in Blenheim on the 18th of May, 1870.
+She was the 3rd of 4 children born to Alfred Luther Bisnet and the former Elizabeth Cameron.
 Her father was a manufacturer and he was the first mayor of Blenheim.
-Mrs. Langford was the 3rd of 4 children and her siblings were; Alverdue Ernest Bisnet, Mary “Elizabeth” Bisnet and Charles Luther Bisnet.
+Mrs. Langford’s siblings were; Alverdue Ernest Bisnet, Mary “Elizabeth” Bisnet and Charles Luther Bisnet.

 Dr. and Mrs. Langford had 2 sons, Charles Baldwin Langford was born in Blenheim on the 17th of February,1894.
 Baby Charles died 10 days later on the 2nd of March and he was buried at Evergreen Cemetery in Blenheim.
 Dr. and Mrs. Langford had another son Grover Cameron Langford who was born on the 9th of January, 1897.

 Dr. Langford was one of the founding members of the Blenheim Rotary Club in 1929.
 Dr. Langford was a member of the Masonic Order, the I.O.O.F. and held different positions in the United Church of Canada.
 Dr. Langford was a Kent County Coroner for over 50 years and he was active in the Kent County Medical Society.

 Dr. Langford enjoyed bowling in his spare time.